opitz/docker_multihost/README.md

 It will install the basic config file into
  * /etc/multihost.conf

-The script will then automatically open and editor and ask to update the settings in this file as this is needed to complete the setup.
+The script will wait for any input and then automatically open an editor and ask to update the settings in this file as this is needed to complete the setup.

+You will need to adopt the settings to these repositories on the <b>host</b> machine according to your setup:
+ * sites_enabled_path	: path to the folder 'sites-enabled' that contains the server .config files which will be used by apache2/httpd in the Docker container
+ * www_path		: path to the general document root for the apache2/httpd server - it will comtain subdirectories that should match the .config files in sites-enabled
+ * moodledata_path	: path to the general moodledata folder - it will contain a subrirectory for every (Moodle-)server configured.
+It should contain a symlink to /filedir to access moodledata files.
+This way the cache is retained even between server restarts.
+ * filedir_path		: path to a moodledata/filedir.
+This repository which will be available as /filedir in running Docker comntainers and from there can be mapped multiple times via symlink into the moodledata used by the VHOSTs in the Docker container.

-It will then call the 'install_commands.sh' command file (see below) to finish the installation.
+After the setting have been changed/confirmed the installation will finish by calling the 'install_commands.sh' command file (see below).

 install_commands.sh
 -------------------
 <i>needs to run as superuser</i>

-This script will create/update 3 multihost commands:
+This script will install/update 3 multihost CLI commands (plese see descriptions of these commands further below):
  * run_multihost - run or restart a multihost instance
  * restart_multihost - restart the Apache2/httpd server inside the Docker container to allow changes in configuration
  * deploy_vhost - this command allows to ad a new VHOST to the multihost server